hvt1609/virufy-covid/CODE_OF_CONDUCT.md

 ## Our Pledge

+Virufy is committed to providing a friendly, safe, and welcoming environment for all of our Virufighters and expects everyone to treat each other with respect, courtesy, and kindness.
+Virufy is also deeply committed to the mission, and as a volunteer organization, we expect people to follow through on commitments to this organization.

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender